Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 The lesson of this section is: don't be afraid to ask (in the right place) questions.
 Open source contributors also have a big problem about communications because you need to be also a good communicator. **We are exposed on the internet**, what we say as comment about a project or a issue can be the first step of the [Butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect).
 We prefer async communication, especially if we are not native English speakers because we can improve the quality of what we have to say and be more comfortable.

-An example of don't be afraid is [John Carmack](https://en.wikipedia.org/wiki/John_Carmack), one of the author of videogames like Wolfenstein and Doom and pioneers of releasing as open source famous video games.
+An example of don't be afraid is [John Carmack](https://en.wikipedia.org/wiki/John_Carmack), one of the authors of videogames like Wolfenstein and Doom and pioneers of releasing as open source famous video games.
 As today is the Consulting CTO Oculus VR and a famous developer from all the innovation in the 3D world and the promoter of Open Source.
 Anyway as every single person in front of something is not clear, he started a discussion that [got popularity on HackerNews](https://news.ycombinator.com/item?id=23224584) discussing how also a person like him doesn't understand a C++ code and just like everyone wrote an email to the mailing list of OpenBSD.

 **It's perfectly fine to admit ignorance in something**, especially when you are starting.